kown7/rmtoo/docs/traceability/rmtoo-Traceability.md

 ## Storytime

-* Word is also a Hammer
 * Fully automated traceability matrix
-* The Hopeless Review
-    * Consistent documents straight from the source
+* Consistent and up-to-date documents from the source
-* The Foundling
-    * Store requirements' meta-information with code
+* Store (requirements') meta-information with code

 \note{
-4'
+\begin{itemize}

-It's perfectly fine to create one manually.
-If the requirements change it'll be hard to figure out the minimal delta-test.
-Obviously the requirements change more than once.
+\item It's fine manually.
+Requirements change find minimal delta-test?
+Change more than once.
 Hence we want this fully automated.

-I've once had the pleasure to review multiple specifications for a different contractor.
-Unfortunately, they didn't provide a consistent set of documents.
+\item Review multiple documents for a different contractor.
+No consistent set of documents were provided

-To use the term Jon Holt uses in his introduction to MBSE:
-Documents need to be a live *view* of the system to be built (not pretty pictures).
-We have CI/CD for software, why don't we include our documents?
+\item Jon Holt's term in introduction to MBSE: Documents are a live *view* of the system (not pretty pictures).
+CI/CD for software, why not for documents?

-It came with one document that contained all requirements and use-cases.
+\item It came with one document that contained all requirements and use-cases.
 It appeared to have been exported from some web-based tool.

-Propose and implement a solution to these problems.
+All the information therein is lost

-Also: Too technical, need an interface with management/business side}
+\item Also: Too technical, interface with management/business side
+\item 4'

+\end{itemize}
+}

 # Theory